NEWS AND EVENTS

 Ormylia, Greece

-A few days before Thanksgiving, Dr Kivitz traveled to the breast cancer screening center in Ormylia, Greece.
-The facility has recently installed two new mammography machines donated by Hologic.
-During his previous visits to Ormylia, Dr Kivitz saw the need for new mammography equipment at Ormylia.
-He approached Hologic.
-The company was very receptive and willing to support the work at Ormylia and agreed to donate the equipment.
+A few days before Thanksgiving, Dr Kivitz travels to the health center in Ormylia, Greece.
+The facility recently installed two new mammography machines.
+During prior visits he saw the need for new mammography equipment.
+He approaches Hologic.
+The company is receptive and donates the new equipment.

 OCTOBER 27, 2011 (Published October 29)